Anh-Jo/anh-jo/README.md

 I'm a french developer and I love to craft mobile and web application.

-I work with Javascript, and I'm also interested in OPS, especially on AWS / Firebase (GCP).
+I work with Javascript (ofc typescript and nodejs), and I'm also interested in OPS, especially on AWS / GCP.

-💼  I'm working for a french company [Planity](https://github.com/planity) as a Lead Developper.
+💼  I'm working for a french company [Voggt](https://github.com/bits-app) as a Lead Developper.

-Just a credit for this company and especially to the CTO, who trusts me everyday at work.
+I worked for a french company [Planity](https://github.com/planity) as a Lead Developper during 4 years.
-We're hiring, do not hesitate to contact me for more information.
+Just a credit for my previous company and especially to the CTO, who trusts me everyday at work.

-👨‍💻 I’m currently working on [Momently](https://github.com/momently-app), a free mobile app like Instagram but with more privacy.
+👨‍💻 I use to work on many side project, but for the moment, I'm available to create a new one.

-📚 I'm studdying Architecture with AWS.
-It's one of my goals for 2022, to become an AWS Architect.
+[Momently](https://github.com/momently-app) was my previous side project, a free mobile app like Instagram but with more privacy.

 ### You can find me here : <a href="https://twitter.com/anhjo" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="anhjo" height="30" width="40" /></a>